sricc/UploadMonkey/README.md

 ## Options

-Upload was designed to be as flexible as possible but still completely functional.
+Upload Monkey was designed to be as flexible as possible but still completely functional.

 ### Debugging